Intensive Outpatient Program (IOP)

 She joined Care and Counseling Center in June 2016 following her work with clients struggling with disordered eating.
 Gayle provided therapy services and facilitated groups as a therapist at the Atlanta Center for Eating Disorders.
 At CCCG, she leads the Distress Tolerance Skills group and an Early Recovery Skills group.
 Gayle facilitates groups by providing knowledge and skills for addressing life’s conflicts and dilemmas in a healthy fashion; using practices from dialectical behavioral (DBT) and mindfulness theories.

-Gayle provides individual therapy in the IOP program through the CCCG Low-Cost Clinic.
+Gayle provides individual therapy in the IOP program through the CCCG Affordable Care Clinic.
 In addition, she works with clients dealing with anxiety, depression, eating disorders and grief.
 She also is a certified Prepare/Enrich facilitator for premarital and couples counseling.

 Gayle earned her MS degree in clinical mental health counseling from Mercer University.
 She received her MBA at the University of South Florida.

-Sania is an Associate Therapist for Care and Counseling Center of Georgia’s Intensive Outpatient Program for Addiction Recovery.
+CyEreka Edouard is a Staff Counselor for iThrive—Care and Counseling Center of Georgia’s Intensive Outpatient Program (IOP) for addiction recovery.